joebaer/portfolio/README.md

 $ cd my-repository
 $ npm install
 ```
+* Edit `README.md`.
+* Commit your changes.
-Commit your changes and push them to your github repository.
+* Push your changes to your github repository.

 ## Workflow